manfredvonteichman-tit14/blackboard/README.md

 # blackboard
 Verteilte Systeme Testat

+To try a live demo, visit our [GitHub page](https://manfredvonteichman-tit14.github.io/blackboard/).

 ## What is 'blackboard'?

 A RESTful web service offering the functionality to create, read, write to and delete a blackboard.
 (CRUD)